 There were no problems with data collection or analyses.
 This dataset includes quality assurance such as instrument limits of detection and metal recovery for various certified reference materials.

-These data are not yet publicly available for download.
+These data are publicly available for download from the provided URL.

 This data set conforms to the CCBY Attribution License (http://creativecommons.org/licenses/by/4.0/).